A Debate at the Union Club, Public Domain

 to maintain a balance between the amount of constructives and rebuttals in their speeches.

-Whip carries the main
+- Whip Speakers: A Whip Speaker carries the main

 responsibility of analysing common themes and clash-points within the whole debate.
 They are